ehotaling/Disease_Prediction/Readme.md

-# Disease Prediction from Symptoms (Data Mining Project)
+# Disease Prediction from Symptoms
+**Capstone Data Mining Project – Spring 2025**

+---

+## Project Title
+**Disease Prediction from Symptoms using Supervised Machine Learning and LLM-enhanced Symptom Interpretation**

+---

+## Overview
 This project builds a multi-class disease classifier using symptom data.
 The trained model can predict the most likely disease given a set of symptoms and return a recommended treatment.
 As of the latest update, the CLI now leverages GPT-4o mini for interpreting user-described symptoms using natural language.
 This improves user interaction and expands flexibility in symptom input.
 This project is part of a data mining learning initiative and includes Python scripts for data cleaning, feature selection, model training, and prediction via a CLI interface.

 ---